 The disc brush drive system consists of the controller, 2 brush drive motors, 2 brush driver hubs and 2 scrub brushes or 2 pad holders.
 The drive hub is a "gimbaled" design that helps compensate for irregularities of the floor.
 Only original factory equipment brushes should be used on this machine or premature scrub motor failure may occur.
 "Will-Fit" brushes are usually not concentric and promote bearing failure"

 CYLINDRICAL

-The cylindrical brush drive system consists of the controller, 2 brush drive motors, 2 drive belts, 2 brush idlers, 2 circuit breakers and two scrub brushes.
-Each scrub motor has it's own circuit breaker to protect it individually against overload in the event of individual brush motor overload.
+The cylindrical brush drive system consists of the controller, 2 brush drive motors, 2 drive belts, 2 brush idlers and two scrub brushes.

 BRUSH DRIVE ELECTRICAL CIRCUIT